nbeaver/why-linux-is-better/why-linux-is-better.rst

 .. _byte-order mark: http://www.unicode.org/faq/utf_bom.html
 .. _security issues with UTF-16: http://permalink.gmane.org/gmane.ietf.charsets/372

+In principle, UTF-16 would have the advantage of constant time addressing of single characters, but in practice most programming languages do not provide data types for this, with the `exception of Go and rust`_.

+.. _exception of Go and rust: http://lucumr.pocoo.org/2014/1/9/ucs-vs-utf8/

 ----------------------------------------------------
 File extensions are the sole determiner of filetype.
 ----------------------------------------------------